Your hurricane emergency plan for each generation of renter

 Count on them to depend even more on apps to communicate.
 While they’re great for getting the word out ahead of time, it’s still worth going door-to-door in an evacuation situation to make sure everyone is out.

 We’ve talked a bit about emergency kits for residents.
 While you’re not responsible for ensuring each household has one, it’s a good idea to post lists for residents to make sure they’ve covered their bases.
+A good kit should have enough supplies for three to seven days in case basic services are lost.
 The Red Cross has a number of resources, including this list, that you can send to residents.

 When a storm approaches, you have a lot of tasks to juggle.
 Make sure all your residents are informed and well-prepared ahead of time to make your hurricane emergency plan run smoothly and safely.
 Getting to know them is only the first step.